GEUS-Glaciology-and-Climate/pypromice/docs/technical_process.rst

 	Credentials are needed to access our AWS transmissions.
 We do not provide these to external users, so purely include this workflow in pypromice to demonstrate transparency in our processing.

 *****************************
-Level 0 to level 3 processing
+Level 0 to Level 3 processing
 *****************************

 The ``process`` module is for processing AWS observations from Level 0 to Level 3 (end-user product) data products.